 Testing for Super Alloys

 It is easy to use yield strength as one of the parameters to test a superalloy.
-Unlike a general metal alloy, a superalloy displays high yield strength at high temperatures.
+Unlike brittle materials or a general metal alloy, a superalloy displays high yield strength even at high temperatures.
 Thus, they are preferred for high-strength applications.

 Tensile Strength vs. Yield Strength of Different Metals